In this exercise you will write a working program in Java to display an

 In this case, the compiler is actually right: the error is on line 3 and the

-specific error is that a semicolon was expected (';' expected
+specific error is that a semicolon was expected (';' expected).
+(The line

 Here’s one more: